Pumpkin mania is in full force. Everywhere I look I’m seeing pumpkin breads, pumpkin lattes, pumpkin french toast casserole.

-Mr. Crumbs even treated me to a full-priced, complete-splurge and 100% authentic pumpkin spiced latte from Starbucks just a couple weeks ago.
-When I shared this on Facebook, several of you chimed in asking for a recipe.
+Mr. Crumbs even treated me to a full-priced, complete-splurge and 100% authentic Pumpkin Spice Latte from Starbucks just a couple weeks ago.
+It is the number 1 favorite holiday drink after all.

 I’ve been fiddling with several spice combinations to try to find something that could essentially take any beverage you want – coffee, tea, milk (dairy and non-dairy) – and instantly make it pumpkin-spiced.
 There were a few upfront requirements though: